kamyargerami/atlassian-docker-compose/README.md

 # Atlassian Jira + Confluence with Docker and docker-compose

-This project run & Activate (crack) Atlassian software as docker container, All programs can be run behind a reverse proxy.
+This project run & Activate Atlassian softwares as docker container, All programs can be run behind a reverse proxy.

 ## Run Application
 - Install docker and docker-compose.